cty123/TrojanRust/README.md

 - [x] Implement UDP over TCP for Trojan protocol on server side.

 - [ ] Implement client side Trojan protocol so that trojan-rust and be used as a Trojan client. - Work in progress.
+    - [x] Implement client side Trojan protocol with TCP
+    - [ ] Implement client side Trojan protocol with TLS
+    - [ ] Implement client side Trojan protocol with UDP over TCP.

 - [ ] Performance profiling and bottleneck resolving.
 Will also include benchmarks versus other implementations.

-## Official release 1.0.0 and above
+## Official release 1.0.0 and above(For general users)
 - [ ] Build the package into kernel module release

 - [ ] Support other protocols, gRPC, websocket etc.